Martin Rejman: Settling into life at Austin Peay State University

 How has Austin Peay State University prepared you for life after college?

 My study-abroad experience in France pushed me to practice my French and become bilingual, which is crucial in the professional field I have chosen to pursue.
 In my junior year, I interned with the World Affairs Council – Washington, D.C., which allowed me to develop my skillset in a more professional-oriented direction.
-I also had the opportunity to learn about current international issues from DC’s seasoned professional and scholars.
+I also had the opportunity to learn about current international issues from DC’s seasoned professionals and scholars.

 What would you say to international students who are considering studying at Austin Peay State University?

 Do it!
 The school has a lot to offer - Austin Peay is excellent and its small class sizes allow students to interact with the faculty in a close, mentor-like manner.
-It is also the fastest growing institution in Tennessee.
+It is also the fastest-growing institution in Tennessee.
 Since I’ve been here, they have built new housing facilities, new buildings for the Math, Science, and Art Departments, and have renovated the university’s football stadium.
 As the school improved both academic and non-academic resources, students can use their time here wisely by getting involved in clubs, study abroad, internships, and even undergraduate research.